-Shaki, located in the northwest of Azerbaijan, is home to a rich Islamic culture that reflects the country’s unique history and geography.
-Azerbaijan is a predominantly Muslim country, and the Islamic influence is evident in Shaki’s culture and way of life.
+Ganja, the second-largest city in Azerbaijan, has a rich Islamic culture that has developed over the centuries.
+Azerbaijan is a predominantly Muslim country, with around 96% of the population being Muslims, and the Islamic influence is evident in Ganja’s culture and way of life.

 The city is also home to several traditional Islamic festivals and celebrations, such as Ramadan and Eid al-Fitr.
 During Ramadan, Muslims fast from dawn until sunset, and the city is filled with an atmosphere of spirituality and religious observance.
 Eid al-Fitr, which marks the end of Ramadan, is celebrated with great enthusiasm and is a time for family gatherings, feasting, and gift-giving.

-Shaki also has a rich tradition of Islamic art and architecture.
-The city has several historic buildings and monuments that showcase Islamic art and calligraphy, such as the Sheki Khans Palace, which is decorated with intricate tilework and inscriptions.
+Ganja also has a rich tradition of Islamic art and architecture.
+The city has several historic buildings and monuments that showcase Islamic art and calligraphy, such as the Ganja Gate, which was built in the 17th century and is a beautiful example of Islamic architecture.
 The city is also home to several museums and galleries that showcase Islamic art and culture.

 In conclusion, Ganja’s Islamic culture is an integral part of the city’s identity and way of life.
 From the abundance of mosques to the tradition of hospitality, the city offers a rich and unique experience for those interested in Islamic culture.
 The city’s rich Islamic heritage and cultural diversity make it a fascinating destination for travelers and tourists.